saagarwal-pivotal/springmvc-monolith-app/Readme.md

 # JMX and micrometer integration

 ```
-// Below method binds the jvm memory metrics to micrometer
+// Below method binds the jvm memory metrics to micrometer and can be exposed via jmx by binding to jmx registry

 MeterRegistry registry = jvmMicroMeterJmxMonitoring();
 		new JvmMemoryMetrics().bindTo(registry);